wojtekmaj/react-pdf/README.md

 ## Demo

-A minimal demo page can be found in `sample` directory.
+A minimal demo-page can be found in `sample` directory.

 [Online demo](http://projects.wojtekmaj.pl/react-pdf/) is also available!